 Visitors from England, Brazil, Canada, etc, make up a huge portion of Disney World visitors annually, and they can’t currently come to Florida.

-Our best guess is that you will see an initial wave of visitors who have already paid for their vacation and locals who are anxious to get back to the parks, and then as the economic reality kicks in for many people you will see some periods of extremely low crowds.
+During this time, our best guess is that you will see some visitors who are anxious to get back to the parks, and then as the economic reality kicks in for many people you will see some periods of extremely low crowds.
 Expect it to be similar to what we saw after 9/11 and after the financial crisis of 2007-2008.

-I’m sure Disney will sell out all the reservations in the beginning of the reopening, but because of the above factors, I’m not sure the theme parks will reach capacity on a regular basis in the months following the reopening.
+I’m not sure the theme parks will reach capacity on a regular basis in the months following the reopening, probably not until 2022 or beyond.

 Without a doubt, all the changes happening with the Disney World reopening will have a big effect on touring the theme parks.
-Once the parks reopen we’ll cover this more in-depth, but here are a few things to know about touring the Disney parks after reopening.
+We’ve been able to spend some time in the parks since reopening, and here are a few things to know about touring the Disney parks now.

 One of Disney World’s biggest challenges after reopening is keeping people from grouping up inside the attraction queues.
 They’ve already suspended FastPass+ and will instead use that space to distance guests while waiting in stand-by queues.